Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Bounding the Relative Entropy Rate

-Assuming that one can sample from $\widetilde\mu$, \req{ics_rel_ent} and \req{EM_H_bound2} can estimated via Monte Carlo methods, providing UQ bounds that involve a mixture of a priori and a posteriori data.
+If one can efficiently sample from $\widetilde\mu$ then \req{EM_H_bound2} and \req{ics_rel_ent} can be estimated via Monte Carlo methods, providing UQ bounds that involve a mixture of a priori and a posteriori data.

 {\Alph{section}\arabic{theorem}} {\Alph{section}\arabic{proposition}}

 {\Alph{section}\arabic{lemma}}

 {\Alph{section}\arabic{corollary}}